New mom, Army vet among 8 killed in Georgia spa shootings

 One was new mother taking a rare break from caring for her baby girl.
 Another was an Army veteran who installed security systems in the Atlanta area.

-They were among eight people killed Tuesday in shootings at three metro Atlanta massage parlors.
+They were among eight people killed Tuesday in shootings at three metro Atlanta massage businesses.
 Police have charged a 21-year-old man with the slayings.

 Seven of the slain were women, and six of them were of Asian descent.
 Authorities have not released all of the victims’ names but did identify 33-year-old Delaina Ashley Yaun, 54-year-old Paul Andre Michels, 44-year-old Daoyou Feng and 49-year-old Xiaojie Tan, who owned one of the massage businesses.